mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 	return 0;
 }
 ```
 This needs c++11 standard to compile.
-Use command like this:
+Use the command like this:
 ```
 $g++ -g -std=c++11 8_example.cpp
 ```